What? me on an expert panel

-A: First off, I think the subject line is the most important part of a successful email.
+A: First off, I think the subject line is an essential part of a successful email.
 It is the only thing that will entice your audience to click on your email among hundreds of others.

 Now, that is generally not the case.
-I think email design along with digital design is all about restraint.
-Deciding what, without a doubt needs to be included.
+I think email design and digital design are all about restraint.
+I am deciding what, without a doubt, needs to be included.

-The nuts and bolts answer is that it’s a lot like printed direct mail.
-That is, if you have experience with direct mail.
-You want to include large well defined “call to actions”.
-That means, using color to distinguish them from other links and concise copy.
-Also, include multiple points of entry into clicking on your promotion.
-Always use an inverted pyramid approach to your content in email.
-Important photos and copy at the top.
+The nuts and bolts answer are that it’s a lot like printed direct mail.
+That is if you have experience with direct mail.
+You want to include a large well defined “call to action.”
+That means using color to distinguish them from other links and concise copy.
+Also, have multiple points of entry into clicking on your promotion.
+Always use an inverted pyramid approach to your content in the email: important photos and copy at the top.
 Make hard decisions about what needs to go into the email.
 Keep in mind that almost nobody will read what isn’t immediately viewable.

 On the technical side.
+Images don’t immediately load when viewing an email.
 Try to go responsive.
-Also, always use alt tags on your images.
-Images don’t immediately load when viewing an email.
+Also, always use alt tags on your photos.
 Alt tags are a way to add information that could get a customer to click.

 Ultimately, respect your customers’ time.